- Home›

 Seek medical attention if the following develop:

-For a comprehensive list of all side effects, consult a doctor or pharmacist.
+For a comprehensive understanding of all potential side effects, consult a medical professional.

-If any symptom persists or gets worse, or any new symptoms appear, please call your doctor.
+If any symptoms persist or worsen, or any new symptoms appear, please call your doctor.

 Precautions